 This prawn curry starts of with a masala of spices, garlic, ginger and vinegar (the Portugese influence), before coconut milk is added to make a creamy curry full of flavour.

 One of Belgium’s classic dishes is Moules Frites – mussels steamed in a white wine sauce with fries.
-Adrienne makes a great mussel potjie in a garlic cream sauce, so the challenge was on to see whether I could make a mussel dish that would measures up.
+Adrienne makes a great mussel potjie in a garlic cream sauce, so the challenge was on to see whether I could make a mussel dish that would measure up.

 I wanted to redeem myself after overcooking the beef fillet at the girls’ lunch in June, so I decided to make Beef Wellington for date night.
 Keeping in line with the English theme, I made Haddock Fish Cakes for a starter and Lemon Posset for dessert.